google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

-As you may have [noticed], web browsers are moving towards stricter autoplay policies in order to improve the user experience, minimize incentives to install add blockers, and reduce data consumption on expensive and/or constrained networks.
+As you may have [noticed], web browsers are moving towards stricter autoplay policies in order to improve the user experience, minimize incentives to install ad blockers, and reduce data consumption on expensive and/or constrained networks.
 These changes are intended to give greater control of playback to users and to benefit publishers with legitimate use cases.